slowphil/texmacs-win-builder/README.md

 - This version of TeXmacs can be used as an "equation editor" for Inkscape

+- In spite of packing significantly more stuff than the official build, the resulting installation is smaller on the disk.
+This is due to using a more recent compiler and better settings.

-- Latest versions of the dependencies are used (notably Ghostscript).
+- This building environment and the dependencies are always up-to-date.

 - Once the compilation is over, an up-to-date, full-featured build environment remains available for building an updated version later on (saving the long download and install), or for those willing to tweak the code or customize their own TeXmacs installation (familiarity with unix-like environment needed).
 This environment can also be used for building other great opensource softwares.

-- This building environment is not frozen in time: it will be still valid when TeXmacs switches to Qt5, for instance.

 ##Cons

-- The resulting TeXmacs installation is larger than the official one, with many more dlls.

 - The sdk is HUGE on disk.
+I made no attempt to minimize its size.
+It can probably be reduced at least by half.

 - If there is an issue with this build, it should be filed here before reporting it to the official site.

 ##Requirements

 - Disk space needed for the building environment : nearly 5 GB.
-I made no attempt to minimize its size.
-It can probably be reduced at least by half.

 - Internet access (with large bandwidth, preferably)